 BASIC PICKLEBALL RULES

-Below are the basic rules for pickleball, for more details download the 2021 USAPA Pickleball Rules Book (pdf format).
-Use this pdf to see a summary of what pickleball rules have changed for 2021 and explanations of why the changes were made.
+Below are the basic rules for pickleball, for more details download the 2023 USA Pickleball Rules Book (pdf format).

 Pickleball can be played as a singles or doubles game, the court and rules are the same for both.